Understanding consumers' unconscious with online tools

 Online solutions for the new normal

 In case you've missed it, Neurons have released new solutions that now bring the latest and best neuroscience as online solutions.
-With Predict, you can analyze your images and videos, and within seconds you get the results on what customers are most likely to see and miss.
+With Neurons, you can analyze your images and videos, and within seconds you get the results on what customers are most likely to see and miss.
 With Explore, we have just released a completely new and powerful online toolbox for the consumer and market researcher.
-Here, we will give you an example of just how it is possible to make the most of Predict and Explore in conjunction.
+Here, we will give you an example of just how it is possible to make the most of Neurons and Explore in conjunction.
 Please note that this story is based on previous research, but we were not commissioned by Ben & Jerry's for this study.
 This brand is only used to mask original sources of the data.
 Let's say that you represent Ben & Jerry's ice cream products, and you want to test a new ad campaign for social media.
 But you can't do in-person interviews, which is typically required for neuromarketing studies.
 What can you do?

-The first thing you should do is to test your visual campaign with Predict.
+The first thing you should do is to test your visual campaign with Neurons.
 Here, you get both a heatmap and a fogmap that shows the areas that people are most likely to notice.
 You will also get a Cognitive Demand score, which tells you if the ad is too visually complex and demanding, and a Clarity score, which shows you if you have too many places pulling on customers' attention.
 We have found that webcam-based eye-tracking is still not ready for prime time.
-Instead, Predict is an AI model that is based on the world's largest database of eye-tracking on consumer attention is a better, faster, and more affordable solution.
+Instead, Neurons is an AI model that is based on the world's largest database of eye-tracking on consumer attention is a better, faster, and more affordable solution.

 Now, you can go beyond the heatmap and draw Areas of Interest (AOIs).
 This allows you to quantify and aggregate the amount of attention specific regions of your creative will get.
 This also allows you to better compare different versions of the same ad, and help you do fast iterations on the design.
 Below, you can see the result of an AOI analysis of a Ben & Jerry's ad on Facebook, overlaid on the heatmap: